-Grammar and Punctuation: These two reference sheets go over a lot of handy grammar and punctuation rules that’ll not only help you on the SAT Writing, but will also help you become a better writer overall.
+Punctuation: This reference sheet goes over a lot of handy punctuation rules that’ll not only help you on the SAT Writing, but will also help you become a better writer overall.

 Top 10 New SAT Essay Tips: If you’re taking the SAT Essay, this post is a useful guide for crafting a high-scoring essay.